 Recover Your Account Information

 Mr. Holliday was elected to the NAE in 2004 for his leadership in DuPont’s transformation to sustainable growth through biotechnology, high-performance materials, improved safety, and consumer protection.
-He recently chaired the NRC Committee on Research Universities, and is a member of the Presidents’ Circle.
-He has served as a member on the NRC Committee on America’s Climate Choices; the Committee on Prospering in the Global Economy of the 21st Century: An Agenda for American Science and Technology; and the Roundtable on Scientific Communication and National Security.
+He was elected chair of the National Academy of Engineering in 2012.
+He chaired the NRC Committee on Research Universities and served on the NRC Committee on America’s Climate Choices.